MINN KOTA TRAXXIS 55: INTRO

 Minn Kota Traxxis 55: Guide

-First, As an Amazon Associate I earn from qualifying purchases.
+Please Note: First, as an Amazon Associate I earn from qualifying purchases.

 Welcome to KFC’s review of the Minn Kota Traxxis 55!
 This post contains everything you need to know about the Minn Kota Traxxis 55 for purposes of deciding whether to make it a part of your kayak fishing gear collection.
 To make sure we present all of this article’s information in an easy to follow manner, we’ve broken this article into a number of separate categories.
 We begin by going over some of the basics about trolling motors – What are they?
 What are the different styles?
 Why is why style more appropriate than another and when?
 How are they powered?
 And so on.